Dash0 Raises $110M Series B at $1B Valuation

 Since Monolog implements the PSR-3 LoggerInterface (as discussed earlier), you can use OpenTelemetry's automatic PSR-3 instrumentation to bridge your logs into an OTel pipeline with no code changes whatsoever.

-The auto-instrumentation packages rely on the OpenTelemetry PHP extension to hook into function calls at the engine level.
-You need to install this extension before the Composer packages will work.
-The easiest way is via PECL:
+This approach relies on the OpenTelemetry PHP extension, which instruments function calls at the engine level so you need to install and enable this extension before adding the Composer packages:

 bash